prpole/dissertation/chapter2/main.md

 demonstrate reason triumphing over instinct.
-The drives of instinct and reason, he says, come out of an evolutionary succession, with the former a "race-habit" that "is blind, unreasoning, mechanical" and the latter a development that culiminates in, but is not exlusive to, humanness itself.
-His concluding salvo continues to place human and non-human on an evolutionary continuum, but in doing so it also suggests that the process that leads to the human continues to exist in the humans of the present:
+The drives of instinct and reason, he says, come out of an evolutionary succession, with the former a "race-habit" that "is blind, unreasoning, mechanical" and the latter a development that culiminates in, but is not exlusive to, humanness itself.[@london_other_1910 262] His concluding salvo continues to place human and non-human on an evolutionary continuum, but in doing so it also suggests that the process that leads to the human continues to exist in the humans of the present: